-Ogion used to be a small city still inhabited when Pausanias, the Greek geographer of the 2nd C.E., visited Arcadia.
+Our ancestors used this land for olive cultivation during the last century.
+Yet, its name goes way back.
+Ogion was a small city still inhabited when Pausanias, the Greek geographer of the 2nd cent.
+C.E., visited Arcadia.
 The myth says that its name came from Ogios, its first king and also the son of god Apollo.
 Our estate is in the area where this city is believed to have existed.

-In the Renaissance, Arcadia was idealized because of its mountainous topography and untouched wilderness.
+In the Renaissance, Arcadia was idealised because of its mountainous topography and untouched wilderness.
 Today, the wild and the tame are combined, shaping our definition of ‘utopia’ since 2000.

 Wild boars in search of mushrooms and bulbs pay regular visits to our estate.
-Sometimes small herds are seen running towards its forested areas.
-The tiny-mighty edible dormouse, a protected species, is found moving around at nights during the summertime.
+Sometimes you can see small herds running towards our land’s forested areas.
+The tiny-mighty edible dormouse, a protected species, is moving around at night during the summer.

 The end of spring is the perfect time for your nose to pick the smells of wild thyme and oregano.
 And later on, the bounty of St. John’s wort –the herbal remedy– will catch your eye.
 Wild asparagus hides in the vegetation, but figs, apples, and pears are within your hand’s reach.
 The wild pear, also known as almond-leaf pear, and the quince have a distinct taste and aroma.
 They find the ground of our estate ideal for their growth as wild olive trees do.